React Integration Guide

 • React 16.8 or higher (hooks support)

-• Create React App, Vite, or any React bundler
+• Create React App or Vite (any React bundler with .env support)

 • Jira Cloud account (Software or JSM)